Tooth Extraction in McKinney, TX

 Severe pain, gum swelling, and visible tooth fractures can all be indicative of a serious dental problem.
 However, there is no way to know for sure if you need extraction unless you see a dentist for an exam.

 If you suspect a problem with one or more of your teeth, contact our McKinney dental office as soon as possible.
-The sooner you see the dentist, the more likely we can provide restorative treatment to save your natural teeth.
+The sooner you see the dentist, the more likely we can provide treatment to save your natural teeth.

-Schedule a Free Consultation Today
+Schedule a Consultation Today

-Dr. Khodabakhsh will gladly see you for a free consultation to assess your dental health and recommend the proper form of treatment.
+Dr. Khodabakhsh will gladly see you for a consultation to assess your dental health and recommend the proper form of treatment.
 We are even available for extended hours on weekdays and weekends in the case of a dental emergency.
 Get the help you need today at Summit Point Dental.
 You can reach our McKinney, TX, office by calling:

 1